 You can see the graphs are very different for these clients, both in shape and size.
 That’s normal.

 We’re happy to share those differences and don’t shy away from showing that not all businesses are supposed to have the same traffic.
-For some, like the marketing agency, they care way more about traffic quality (landing the perfect client) than they do about quantity.
+For some, like the B2B SaaS company, they care way more about traffic quality (landing an enterprise customer) than they do about quantity.

 We also track and report on leads generated from our content.
 For example here is a nice lead growth graph from one of our clients: